Kileak: The DNA Imperative: Legacy

 A sequel to Kileak: The DNA Imperative, titled Epidemic, was released in Japan on December 29, 1995, as Kileak: The Blood 2: Reason in Madness, and in North America in October 1996.
 Like its predecessor, the gameplay in Epidemic focuses on traversing corridor-like environments, destroying enemy robots and finding key cards to reach inaccessible areas.
-BRAHMA Force: The Assault on Beltogger 9, though not bearing the Kileak name in any of the regions in which it was released, uses the same mecha-based first person shooting format and was announced by Genki as an official follow-up to the Kileak series.
+BRAHMA Force: The Assault on Beltlogger 9, though not bearing the Kileak name in any of the regions in which it was released, uses the same mecha-based first person shooting format and was announced by Genki as an official follow-up to the Kileak series.
 Kileak, along with Epidemic, was released in Japan by Clarice Games on September 16, 2015, under the PlayStation Network's "Game Archives" category.

 Kileak: The DNA Imperative was considered one of very few efforts to top Id Software's hit Doom during the time when the game was released.
 Bob Mackey of USgamer listed Kileak as one of the worst launch games for the PlayStation, alongside Street Fighter: The Movie and Total Eclipse Turbo.